 Scheduled Cesarean Births & Inductions

 If you are entering the hospital for an induction of labor or a scheduled Cesarean birth, you will need to come through the main admitting office on the first floor.
 You will need your driver's license, insurance card and insurance co-payment.
 If you have been scheduled for an induction of labor, you will need to arrive at the hospital one hour before your scheduled induction time.
 If you are arriving for a scheduled Cesarean birth, you will need to arrive two hours before your scheduled Cesarean time.
-Once the admitting clerk has completed your registration, you may go directly to Labor & Delivery.
-Please, remember, if you are coming in for an induction or scheduled Cesarean birth, do not eat or drink.
+Once the admitting clerk has completed your registration, you may go directly to The Birthing Suites.
+Please, remember, that if you are coming in for an induction or scheduled Cesarean birth, do not eat or drink.

 When to Come to the Hospital